-In order to enable discovery, it is necessary to describe the service through its name, type and other attributes.
+To enable discovery, it is necessary to describe the service through its name, type and other attributes.
 The service request message contains a partial description which is sent out to the network by the requesting entity.
 Nodes have to match the oncoming description with the one stored in the local memory to decide whether the service can be provided.

-Service policy specifies which are the entities in the system that can access the service, more precisely the service consumers.
+Service policy specifies which are the entities in the system that can access the service; more precisely, the service consumers.
 They can be just enumerated, or they can be identified based on certain characteristics specified within the service description.